x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/putLob_en.md

     >
     > Users can create a LOB oid through [createLobID()][createLobID].

-- Insert the file `mylob.txt` into the collection sample.employee as a LOB, without specifying the LOB "oid".
+- Insert the file `mylob.txt` into the collection "sample.employee" as a LOB, without specifying the LOB "oid".

     ```lang-javascript
     > db.sample.employee.putLob('/opt/mylob/mylob.txt')